Go Back Email Link

 Instructions

-• Position a rack in the center of the oven and preheat to 350F.
-Lightly butter the bottom of two 9-inch round cake pans.
-Line the bottom with parchment paper, then butter and flour the parchment and the sides of the pans.
+• Preheat the oven to 350F.
+Position a rack in the center of the oven.
+Lightly butter two 9-inch cake pans.
+Line the bottoms with parchment paper, then butter and flour the parchment and sides of the pans.

-• In the bowl of a stand mixer fitted with the paddle attachment, combine the sugar, flour, cocoa, salt, baking powder, and baking soda.
-Mix on low speed.
+• Use a stand mixer with the paddle attachment on low speed to combine the sugar, flour, cocoa, salt, baking powder, and baking soda.
 Mix in the eggs, oil, and milk.

-• Divide the batter evenly between the cake pans.
-Bake for 30-35 minutes, or until a skewer inserted in the center comes out clean.
+• Divide the batter evenly between the two cake pans.
+Bake for 30-35 minutes, until a toothpick inserted into the center comes out clean.

-• Remove from the oven and cool on a cooling rack for 5 minutes, then turn the layers out onto the rack and cool completely.
+• Cool on a cooling rack 5 minutes.
+Then invert and turn out the cakes and cool completely.

-• When the cakes have cooled, check the frosting.
-It should have the consistency of mayonnaise.
-If it is still too thin, allow it to cool longer.
+• When the cakes have cooled, the frosting should have cooled to the consistency of mayonnaise.
+If it is still too thin, allow the frosting to cool longer.